ryancundiff/clash.js/README.md

 - **Fully object-oriented** for intuitive usage
 - **Predictable abstractions** for ease of development
 - **Fully typed with JSDoc specifications** for improved code quality and developer experience
-- **Automatic token creation and deletion** for if you don't have a static IP address.
+- **Automatic token creation and deletion** for if you don't have a static IP address

 ## Getting Started